This is a script for a presentation on UtahJS Conf.

 Mastering

-How can I apply all these studies right now?
-There are so many thoughts.
-The most important priority must be being engaged with the work.
-A software engineer needs to make sure that they are actually solving problems and not letting anything else solve it.
-Otherwise the work might be slow and less enjoyable.
-I think it means software engineers shouldn’t default to using AI first.
-Instead a software engineer needs to learn the task they’re doing with the context provided and figure out an idea to program.
-AI technology can be used to review one’s work and suggest coding changes.
-I particularly find that AI can be useful with predictive autofill or outputting very common design patterns or functions.
-I also find that AI may be good at reviewing, for example I love being able to assign Copilot as a reviewer on a PR on Github.
-Copilot will be able to review things a bit more accurately than any human could.
+AI technology can be used to review one’s work and suggest changes.
+I particularly find that AI can be useful with predictive autofill or outputting very common design patterns.
+I also find that AI may be good at reviewing, for example I love being able to assign Github Copilot as a reviewer on a PR.
+Copilot has been able to review things a bit more accurately than any human could.

 Neil deGrasse Tyson isn’t worried about people not having jobs, because industries have been evolving and progressing for a while now.
 Humans have just learned to evolve and take advantage of what the world is giving.
 I want to echo these exact same vibes.
 Exactly as I have learned in my freelance project and in these scientific studies, it is important to learn, leverage, and ultimately master an AI skill to speed up development.